bg-chun/in-place-pod-vertical-scaling/README.md

 # Background
+## What this feature actually does
+There was no mechanism to update container's resource req/limit in place without re-deploying pod.
+Since resizing resource req/limit means change limit of pod and container's cgroup.
+Seems the fundermantal idea behind this feature is to provide way to resize pod and container's cgroup if it is possible on the node where target pod/container has been bound.

 ## What is vertical scaling?
 - TBD

 ## Who needs it?
 - seems gke

 # KEP & PR
 - https://github.com/kubernetes/enhancements/commits/master/keps/sig-node/1287-in-place-update-pod-resources